What is the Best Siding For My Home in Dallas-Fort Worth Texas?

 • Peeling and failing paint and caulking.

-• Siding not flashed and touching or installed too close wet surfaces.
+• Siding not properly flashed and installed too close wet surfaces.
+Improper flashing alows water to get behind your siding causing it to fail.

 • Large gaps behind the old siding that allows water into your wall cavity.
 This is damage that you often can not see until it’s too late.

 • Bad gutter installation.
-They are not sloped to code.
-Installed over the drip edge instead of under the drip edge.
-Use small inlets on large downspouts.
-Restricting water flow and leading to clogged gutters.
+Gutters that are not sloped correctly, installed over the drip edge instead of under the drip edge and hide small outlets under large downspouts.
+All these shortcuts restrict water flow and lead to clogged gutters and damaged fascia.

 Many siding contractors in Dallas-Fort Worth Texas.
 Will hide or mask the problem, to keep their prices as low as possible.
 Many siding contractors will try and tell you it’s OK to re-side over your existing siding.
 I would say this is rarely a good idea.
-There is often unseen damage behind the old siding that needs fixing.
+There is often unseen damage behind the old siding that needs to be corrected.
+There are however, times when it is ok to put house wrap over your existing siding and apply the new siding over the house wrap.
 Here is how ProTex Remodeling approaches every siding project we’re involved with.

-• Assess the existing siding, soffit and fascia for obvious damage.
+• Assess the existing siding, soffit and fascia for obvious damage and needed repairs

-• Look for problem areas that may have extensive damage.
+• Look for problem areas that may have extensive damage due to missing or improper flashing.

 • Replace all rotted wood.